The Book of ʿUjb (Self-Admiration)

 And he recognizes that God, exalted and majestic, has bestowed upon him through wealth, so let him examine how he shows shukr (gratitude) for it, and that he does not know whether he has shown gratitude to God, exalted and majestic, as is due to Him.
 So he feels apprehension about that, and admiration with wealth departs from him, God willing.

-I say: I have seen that most scholars call one who is arrogant out of self-admiration [by that name], and they describe admiration with the attribute of kibr (pride).
+I say: I have seen that most scholars call one who is arrogant out of self-admiration [by that name], and they describe admiration with the attribute of kibr (arrogance).

 So if self-admiration was that which brought forth arrogance — meaning arrogance from it and through it — then it has the characteristics of arrogance upon it , because it [i.e., self-admiration] has indicated the characteristics of arrogance.